karstengresch/vagrant-docker-solr5/README.md

 ## Preconditions

 Vagrant must be installed.
-I haven't managed it yet putting all the subsequently explained steps into a provisioning file, but at least this works fine now:
+Haven't finished yet putting all the subsequently explained steps into a provisioning file, but at least this works fine now:

 ```
 host> vagrant up --provider vmware_fusion